Virginia Psychology Doctorate Programs

 - Main campus: Charlottesville, Virginia

-- Degrees offered: PhD in Psychology
+- Degrees offered: PhD in Clinical Psychology, PhD in combined Clinical-School Psychology

 - Accreditation: APA